Physical Medicine and Rehabilitation

 Recreation therapists design programs to help patients develop social skills and learn to participate in leisure group activities.

-A rehabilitation nurse specializes in helping people with disabilities and chronic illness to reach their best function and health, and to adapt to an altered lifestyle.
+A rehabilitation nurse helps people with disabilities and chronic illness to reach their best function and health, and adapt to a changed lifestyle.

 Women develop carpal tunnel syndrome three times more frequently than men.
 It usually occurs only in adults.

-Respiratory therapists help treat and restore function for patients with airway and breathing problems.
+Respiratory therapists help treat and restore function for people with airway and breathing problems.

 Detailed information on physical medicine and rehabilitation

-A clinical social worker is a professional counselor who helps alleviate problems related to personal, family, or social situations.
+A clinical social worker is a professional counselor who helps solve problems related to personal, family, or social situations.

 A speech-language pathologist helps treat people with communication problems that result from disability, surgery, or developmental disorders.
 This specialist also treats people with swallowing disorders caused by stroke or brain injury.